NirmalSamaranayaka/CGZT.School.Demo/README.md

 3. Publish Database Table via Database Project

-Below you can see database project and please follow given instructions to deploy detabase to sql server
+Below you can see database project and please follow given instructions to deploy detabase project to sql server.

+Note :
+This is very good feature for handling database related Table, Stored procedure, Functions, Sysnonims and predefine scripts maintain in visual studio with tracking every changes in database

 ![Untitled](https://user-images.githubusercontent.com/86515501/124054459-a24d1200-da54-11eb-8edb-553f2c882f82.png)

 right click Database project and Click "Publish" buton